Chessie the Manatee Still Making Waves

 Marine mammals are specifically protected by federal law, the Marine Mammal Protection Act.
 In addition, sea turtles and whales are both protected under the 1973 Endangered Species Act.
 It is illegal to harass, capture, or collect these marine species, alive or dead, including their bones or any body parts.

 Eric G. Wilson is a Public Affairs Officer for DNR’s Fishing and Boating Services.
-Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, fall 2021.
+Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, summer 2021.